spencerschafer/projects/random/README.md

 # Random Projects

-Coordinates is a program that determines tile coorindates, using the snail solution, of N-puzzle.
+Coordinates is a program that determines tile coordinates, using the snail solution, of N-puzzle.